devmichal/go-dynamo/Readme.md

 ## For better your work install:

-### nodemon is to rebuild your project in real time
+### nodemon is for rebuilt your project in real time

     npm install -g nodemon